 - 1. A degree certificate will be issued by or on behalf of the Board of Examiners as evidence that the degree audit has been completed. - 2.
 The degree certificate for the Bachelor's degree audit will be signed by one of the members of the Board of Examiners. - 3.
 A supplement in English will be provided when the degree certificate is issued, which will in any event indicate the results achieved. - 4.
-A bachelor's student can request the Board of Examiners of the Science Education and Communication (SEC) Master's degree programme to issue a certificate granting limited 2nd degree teacher (beperkte tweedegraads bevoegdheid) status in the Netherlands.
-Provided that the student has completed the Bachelor's degree programme, the Board of Examiners grants the request if the following conditions have been met: - the student has successfully completed the minor Educatie, 30 credits (with all the results being at least a 6.0 or a pass), - the student is entitled to the status according to the "verwantschapstabel educatieve minor".
-The student will be qualified to teach in the first three years of havo/vwo" and in the "theoretische leerweg vmbo".
+A certificate granting limited 2nd degree teacher (beperkte tweedegraads bevoegdheid) status in the Netherlands can be granted to a student by the Board of Examiners of the Science Education and Communication (SEC) Master's degree programme.
+Provided that the student has completed the Bachelor's degree programme, the Board of Examiners grants the certificate if the following conditions have been met: - the student has successfully completed the minor Educatie, 30 credits (with all the results being at least a 6.0 or a pass), - the student is entitled to the status according to the "verwantschapstabel educatieve minor".

+The student will be qualified to teach in the first three years of havo/vwo and in the "theoretische leerweg ymbo".